camunda/camunda-docs/versioned_docs/version-0.26/components/concepts/variables.md

 ---
 id: variables
 title: "Variables"
+description: "Variables are part of a process instance and represent the data of the instance.
+A variable has a name and a JSON value."
 ---

 Variables are part of a workflow instance and represent the data of the instance.
 A variable has a name and a JSON value.
 The visibility of a variable is defined by its variable scope.